fxfactorial/silicondzor/README.md

 everything whenever you have a change in the source code and restart the server if something changed to the server side code.

+Note: You might get trouble with `sqlite3` not properly loading as a module, try doing: `npm install sqlite3 --build-from-source`

 Remember, you can see all the commands in `package.json` in the `scripts` field, these come up for `npm run <some_script_name>`.